Exercise Your Brain with Cross-Training Techniques

-• Love details — but often will forget the punch lines of a joke
+• Are detail oriented, but are usually poor at the punch lines of a joke

-• Are more logical — taking things in sections before looking at the whole picture
+• Are logical thinkers — process things in sections before looking at the whole picture

 • Work well with symbols — math, technical things, formulas and languages